-Cafés / Restaurants

-To promote and facilitate the provision of cafés / CCUV30 restaurants in the city and support their role in making the city more attractive for residents, workers, and visitors and in creating employment.

-Food and Beverage Clusters

-To support emerging food and beverage clusters around the city centre; see Figure 4, Appendix 2, particularly around the Henry Street and Westmoreland Street areas of the city to enhance the appeal of the north and south retail cores.

-Outdoor Dining

-Proposals for outdoor dining / trading from premises CCUV32 extending into the street will be supported where they would not harm local amenity or compromise pedestrian movement, accessibility needs or traffic conditions.

-Support for Markets

-To facilitate indoor and outdoor markets both in the city centre and throughout the city particularly where they support the existing retail offer and local produce/start up enterprise and the circular economy; and to realise their potential as a tourist attraction.
+It is the Po It is the Policy of Dublin City Council: CCUV30 Cafés / Restaurants To promote and facilitate the provision of cafés / restaurants in the city and support their role in making the city more attractive for residents, workers, and visitors and in creating employment.
+CCUV31 Food and Beverage Clusters To support emerging food and beverage clusters around the city centre; see Figure 4, Appendix 2, particularly around the Henry Street and Westmoreland Street areas of the city to enhance the appeal of the north and south retail cores.
+CCUV32 Outdoor Dining Proposals for outdoor dining / trading from premises extending into the street will be supported where they would not harm local amenity or compromise pedestrian movement, accessibility needs or traffic conditions.
+CCUV33 Support for Markets To facilitate indoor and outdoor markets both in the city centre and throughout the city particularly where they support the existing retail offer and local produce/start up enterprise and the circular economy; and to realise their potential as a tourist attraction.

-Moore Street Market

-To recognise the unique importance of Moore Street CCUV34 Market to the history and culture of the city and to ensure its protection, renewal and enhancement in cooperation with the traders.
+It is the Po It is the Policy of Dublin City Council: CCUV34 Moore Street Market To recognise the unique importance of Moore Street Market to the history and culture of the city and to ensure its protection, renewal and enhancement in cooperation with the traders, and taking account of the contents and relevant recommendations of the Moore Street Advisory Group Report, the OPW and other stakeholders including the response of the Minister for Heritage and Electoral Reform.
 It is an Objective of Dublin City Council: CCUVO11 Victorian Fruit and Vegetable Market To promote and facilitate the ongoing implementation of the City Markets Project, centred around the Victorian Fruit and Vegetable Market on Mary's Lane, an important aspect in city centre regeneration.
 See also SDRA 13, Chapter 13.
-CCUVO12 Iveagh Market To support a regenerated Iveagh Market as a major visitor attraction and as a local amenity for the community and to ensure that regeneration proposals include an appropriate community/civic space.
+CCUVO12 Iveagh Market To support a regenerated Iveagh Market as a major visitor attraction / for a compatible use that secures its preservation and as a local amenity for the community and to ensure that regeneration proposals include an appropriate community/civic space.